beastnyc/working-notes/_notes/Evergreen Notes.md

 Evergreen notes are written and organized to accumulate over time.
 Unlike most notes apps, the goal here isn't to collect information: it's to develop insights.

 Most people take only transient notes.
 That is, they write temporary reminders and scratch thoughts that they'll use once then abandon.
-But [[knowledge-work]] can be much more effective when we accumulate insights over time.
+But [[Knowledge Work]] can be much more effective when we accumulate insights over time.

 ## Properties of evergreen notes